mikeal/block-box/README.md

 the root to be appended to the end of a BLOCKS section as it changes, as is the case in many database use cases.

-If you know the content root, you can verify its inclusion quickly by calculating the double-hash and checking for it in the DIGEST.
+If you know the content root, you can verify its inclusion quickly by hashing the content root CID and checking for it in the DIGEST, so we don't lose fast inclusion checks of content roots when you know them, but the referent needs to hold